James Reed (businessman): Early life and education

 Reed was born on 12 April 1963 in Woking, Surrey, one of three children of Alec and Adrianne Reed.

 Reed attended Scaitcliffe prep school and later St Paul's School, London.
 He graduated from Christ Church, Oxford in 1984 with a degree in Philosophy, Politics and Economics (PPE).
 Subsequently, he gained an MBA from Harvard Business School.
-During his time at Oxford, Reed served as the political editor of Samizdat, a magazine for political science students.
+During his time at Oxford, Reed was the political editor of Samizdat, a magazine for political science students.
 At Harvard, he produced In The Shadow of The City, a case study and video focusing on slum improvement works in Addis Ababa, Ethiopia.

 Early career

 Reed's first job was levelling graves at a graveyard in Old Windsor, which he described as "...miserable, it was cold, it was horrible and hard - and I didn't last very long at it."

 He graduated from Oxford in 1984, seeking to work for an entrepreneur.
 He sent a speculative job application to Gordon and Anita Roddick of The Body Shop, working in the firm's stores in Brighton and Great Marlborough Street, London.
 The Roddicks then hired him as Gordon's assistant.
 Reed then worked for Saatchi & Saatchi between 1985 and 1986, where he managed advertising campaigns for British Rail, Club 18-30, Eurotunnel and Procter & Gamble.

 From 1987 to 1988 he coordinated relief and development programmes in Bangladesh, Pakistan and Soviet-occupied Afghanistan, on behalf of Help the Aged and Afghanaid.
 He coordinated fundraising, publicity, and sponsorship for Afghanaid and covered the Afghan conflict for The Independent newspaper.
 He entered Afghanistan disguised as an Afghan travelling with Mujahideen rebels.

 Reed joined the BBC in 1990, after graduating from Harvard.
 He produced documentaries for BBC TV on topics such as Tom Peters and prison privatisation.
 After the Tom Peters documentary grossed £1m, Reed requested funding for a similar programme but was denied, prompting him to leave the BBC.

 He became a non-executive director of Reed in 1992.
 In a 2014 radio interview, he spoke of the background to joining the family business full-time: "Joining the family business wasn't a fait accompli.
 When my father got to 60 he said, 'James, there's not much point having a family business if there isn't any family in it'.
 I'd been sitting on the fence for some time.
-Then one day he said, ‘That job that I have been talking to you about?
-It’s going to be in The Sunday Times Appointments section next week – do you want to apply or not?'."Reed frequently acknowledges that his appointment to the family business was based partly on nepotism, telling The Guardian in 2010 that "...there is no other way to describe it.”
+Then one day he said, 'That job that I have been talking to you about?
+It's going to be in The Sunday Times Appointments section next week – do you want to apply or not?'."Reed frequently acknowledges that his appointment to the family business was based partly on nepotism, telling The Guardian in 2010 that "...there is no other way to describe it."
 Reed's father is quoted as believing that family-run businesses "...cut out a lot of company politics".